Sfeir/serverless-apis-with-gcp/README.md

 Try to access again (May take a few seconds to take effect) and this time you will be authorized!

-Now grant the same access to the ESP service account.
+Now grant the same access to the ESP service account and remove your account.
 ```

 Note the App Engine url: